 Now watch the video, which is is available to you as a courtesy of Pearson Education, and add more ideas to the diagram.

 Can you think of any other potential difficulties that were not mentioned in the lecture?
 Why not share those with us by posting a comment on this page?
+Remember to use #tags in your comments to improve its discoverability.

 If you have any questions or comments about the video lecture please let us know by posting them in the comments section.